- Latest NewsUp-to-date articles giving you information on best practice and policy changes.

 Answered by Dai Durbridge

 What is the legal situation if a pupil requests to change their name and pronouns at school without their parents' consent?
-The student's mother is aware and fairly supportive, but not the stepfather.
+In this case, the student's mother is aware and fairly supportive, but not the stepfather.
 We suspect that the pupil's peers will not react well to their decision.

 Is there a procedure we should follow, or anything we should keep in mind?